 The duration and structure of graduate programmes differ significantly between firms – think about whether you want a ‘fast-track’ route into your hotel management career or would prefer to gain more experience and training through a longer graduate scheme before taking your next steps.
-Some employers, such as Quarter, which is based in Bristol, offer rotational programmes to allow graduates to experience different areas of the business and develop a broad range of skills; others provide more direct or specialised routes, where graduates can choose to concentrate on the parts of hotel management that most interest them, such as finance or HR.
-PH Hotels offers graduates the choice between a generalist operations management scheme and a specialist option.
+Some employers offer rotational programmes to allow graduates to experience different areas of the business and develop a broad range of skills; others provide more direct or specialised routes, where graduates can choose to concentrate on the parts of hotel management that most interest them, such as finance or HR.

 What sort of work will be involved?

 Have you set your sights on a career with a well-known international hotel chain, or would you prefer to work for a smaller regional chain or independent hotel?
 Graduate hotel management roles with large corporations may be primarily office-based, whereas working for smaller chains and independent or boutique hotels can involve more customer contact and a high level of responsibility at an earlier stage.

 Work experience in the industry is a good way to find out what kind of hotel management work you enjoy and the type of graduate hotel management role that would match your skills.
 You could try spending the university holidays working at a local hotel or guest house; alternatively, some of the major companies offer internships and sandwich placements.
 There are pros and cons to large, medium and small hotel businesses, so it’s important to weigh them up and decide on the graduate employer that’s right for you.

 What training will I receive?